Jaaron0606/racquetball-flex-league-app/README.md

   * Example in Laravel docs looks identical in structure, but doesn't work.
   * Turns out, I was missing a 'return' in the relationships definition.
   * Whoops.
+- [ ] 27June: Research how to use Eloquent ORM to query and filter database.

 # New Alias! alias test=' ./vendor/bin/phpunit'